OldKing-a/Technical-support/README.md

 # Technical-support
-Tiantian toy house is dedicated to promoting fun toys for children, so that people can buy fun toys for their children efficiently and effectively in their daily life.
+Merle online is committed to the promotion of beauty products, so that people can buy high-quality beauty products efficiently and high-quality in daily life.
+We provide safe and effective cosmetic products for users, so that users can have more perfect skin and more beautiful image.
-Our app displays a full range of children's toys, including sports toys, educational toys, music toys, remote control toys and other children's toys.
-These complete range of children's toys can meet the user's selection and purchase.
-Our app makes a very detailed classification of these children's toys, which helps users to find the toys they want to buy quickly.
+Our app shows a full range of beauty products, including nourishing skin care, essence eye cream, sunscreen, popular mask, fragrance, men's skin care products, beauty tools, personal care products and other beauty products.
+These various beauty cosmetics can meet the user's choice and purchase.
+At the same time, our app makes a very detailed classification of these beauty products, helping users quickly find the beauty products they want to buy.
+Our app has discount activities, users can buy the most perfect beauty products at a more favorable price.
-Come to Tiantian toy house to give your children the most interesting childhood!
-If you have any questions, please contact us at wenpinxuan1@163.com
+If you have any questions, please contact us at KaylynnWhoopi94@gmail.com